Skip to main content

 To see how a furnace and HVAC humidifier combination can work in your home, talk to your Carrier dealer during your next furnace service.
 Your dealer will be able to recommend a whole-house humidifier compatible with your current system to create the optimal humidity level for enhance comfort, protecting wood furnishings, and improving indoor air quality.
 If you are most concerned with comfort and furnishings, you should be targeting a range of 35 to 55 percent relative indoor humidity.

 A furnace humidifier is attached to your furnace or duct system and includes a water source.
 Indoor air flows through the humidifier where it absorbs moisture and returns to your home as warm, humidified air from your furnace.
-Furnaces with a connected humidifier can control the moisture level throughout your home.
+Furnaces with a connected HVAC humidifier can control the moisture level throughout your home.
 Doing so can make the air feel warmer, which allows your system to operate at a lower temperature and can help save on energy costs.
 This type of whole-home humidification cannot be reliably achieved using a portable room humidifier.

 3 Types of Furnace Humidifiers